mitchellvitez/raspi-lights/README.md

 Finally, you can write your own simple transformations directly in Pixll.
 These take a color (r, g, b) and an argument (n).
 Each one begins with the keyword `transform`, and the name of the transformation.
 Following this are three lines, one each for red, green, and blue.
 When your transformation runs, it will run the operations on each of these lines and create a new color from the passed-in r, g, b, and n values.
 Each value is then automatically clamped to the range [0, 255].

+For a full explanation of supported operations, please see [Appendix A](#appendix-a-valid-transformation-operations).

 ```
 transform increaseRed
   r + n